 Do not be tricked into believing that an illness is a figment of imagination as this belief may cause psychological problems and increase physical symptoms.
 The above thoughts are generalized examples of what it means when people say healing comes, in part, from the underlying psychological aspects of the mind (thoughts and feelings), behaviors and the brain.
 Clinical health psychologists identify this way of thinking as being a bio-psycho-social model.
 The standard encourages a positive shift in the way people think about health, illness, and healing.

 Imagine by changing the way people think and cope about a problem in life that can move you in a direction towards pain-free living or assist in decreasing blood pressure.
 You can achieve this by learning a few techniques.
-Applying and believing in this theory will increase quality of life.
+Applying and believing in this theory will increase your quality of life.
 While healing with “health psychology” is certainly much more complicated than just changing a thought or behavior, most people do not believe in this concept and until recently it has been overlooked by those in the medical community.

 A difficult task for health psychologists is motivating people to adhere to medical direction and follow the treatment plan.
 This lack of adherence is possibly do to treatment side effects or life circumstances and some ignore taking medicines or consciously stop.
 Compliance measures are hard to quantify, however, studies explain that this could improve by tailoring medication schedules to an individual’s daily life.

-Health Psychologists have advanced training in a variety of research designs, which allows them to conduct investigations, provide expert consultation or collaborate on research.
-They conduct research to clarify puzzling questions such as:
+Health Psychologists have advanced training in a variety of research designs allowing them to conduct investigations, provide expert consultation or collaborate in research.
+They conduct investigations to clarify puzzling questions such as:

 - How is anxiety connected to heart disease?